 New I-539 Forms for F1 Students with Questions on receipt of Public Benefits:

-USCIS mentioned that the form I-539 used by F1 and F2 visa holders for extensions and Change of status will have new questions that are related to receipt of public benefits.
+USCIS has released new forms for I-539 that is used by F1 and F2 visa holders for extensions and Change of status.
+It has new questions that are related to receipt of public benefits.
 The F1 and F2 holders need to prove that they have not used the public benefits for over 12 months in a 36 month period.
 Also, if requested, they may need to file form I-944, called as “Declaration of Self-Sufficiency” to prove that they do not become public charge as well as needed.
+Read detail article on How USCIS uses Form I-944 to determine Public Charge based on various factors.
 If using I-539A form, that is used by I-539 co-applicants they need to answer related questions for the same.

 OPT, STEM OPT Holders working on F1 Visa :

 There is no explicit mention of the OPT or STEM OPT programs and determination of public charge.
 Basically, OPT and STEM OPT students fall under F1 Students category and all the above listed aspects apply to them as well.
 They should not use any public benefits for a period of aggregate 12 months in a period of past 36 months.

 FAQs for F1 Students on Public Charge Rule: